 Bolt has two major features, flow graph and state graph.
 A flow graph is a collection of variables and functions just like a class.
 A state graph is a nested flow graph that defines a state of the game object.
 For example, walking is a state, all variables like speed and directions are included in the flow graph and the flow graph is a subset of state graph.
 Bolt doesn’t include any pre-defined states that you can use.Unity acquired Bolt in may 2020, so the further development in Bolt will be done by Unity.
-This is one major reason to stick to Bolt for visual scripting.
+From 23rd July 2020 Unity made bolt free for all Unity users.

 Playmaker is totally different from bolt in the way it does visual scripting.
 You can call it a state machine rather than a visual scripting tool.
 Playmaker has three features that is uses to control the state flow.
 They are actions, states and events.
 Actions define the changes in the game like collision.
 States define the state of your gameobject like lights are on or off.
 Then comes events which define sequence of states.

 Playmaker has many actions inbuilt in their system, so you don’t need to create any action from scratch.
 Just select the action and the next transition state and your code is ready to be executed.
 It is really easy to learn Playmaker compared to bolt.
 The pre defined action states cover almost every thing required to build a game.
 The only drawback is when you are making a complex game.
 When a complex game mechanics is needed, there is no way to create such action in playmaker with using C#.
 You can also read our post on Playmaker review if still in doubt.